top of page

 Our Program

-We feel it is our job as breeders to do everything we can in the first 8 weeks of our puppies lives to help them to become healthy and well adjusted.
+We feel it is our job as breeders to do everything we can in the first 8 weeks of our puppies lives to help them to become healthy, well adjusted and happy dogs.
+We do this in a number of different ways,

 3629.jpg